TwitterpinterestFacebook

 September 11: A Soyuz-2 rocket to launch a Soyuz MS-26 (Production No. 757) with a crew of three from Baikonur toward the International Space Station, ISS.
 (As of 2014)

 In March 2023, Roskosmos reported that Sergei Kud-Sverchkov, Aleksei Zubritsky and Aleksandr Gorbunov were assigned to be a backup crew for Expedition 72, which included Sergei Ryzhikov and Mikaev.
 Kud-Sverchkov's crew was also expected to serve as a primary crew during the first Russian expedition to the ISS in 2025.
+On March 27, 2024, NASA publicly confirmed that its veteran astronaut Don Pettit will fly aboard Soyuz MS-26, as a member of ISS Expeditions 71 and 72.

 After post-production tests in Korolev in the Fall of 2023, Soyuz MS-26 was shipped to Baikonur Cosmodrome on Dec.
 18, 2023.
 It was unloaded at the processing site at Site 254 in Baikonur on Dec.
 25, 2023.